 At Ace Moving, we like to think of ourselves as a bit different from most moving companies.
-Rather than get the quick buck, we know that the best way to build a business is with great customer service.
+Rather than get a quick buck, we know that the best way to build a business is with great customer service.
 Part of that means helping our customers save money which sometimes means getting rid of stuff.

 Obviously, one of the best ways to save money on your move is to move less.
 It’s a lot cheaper to get rid of stuff than pay to move things, only to get rid of stuff after your move.
 Here are things you should get rid of before your move: